fgrehm/previewdocs/docs/index.md

 meets [Gist.io](http://gist.io/) for simple project documentation.
 It renders Markdown from your repository's `docs` directory as simple static pages.

-`viewdocs-preview` is a CLI tool that helps you preview changes to your documentation before pushing the code back to your repository.
+`viewdocs-preview` is a *work in progress* CLI tool that helps you preview changes to your documentation before pushing the code back to your repository.

 ### Installation